-Roberto Remigio Benigni (born October 27, 1952 in Castiglion Fiorentino, Tuscany) is an Italian actor, comedian, screenwriter and director.
+Roberto Remigio Benigni (born October 27, 1952 in Castiglion Fiorentino, near Arezzo, Tuscany) is an Italian actor, comedian, screenwriter and director.

-He is most famous internationally for directing, writing and starring in the 1997 comedy-drama picture Life Is Beautiful.
-Celebrated for pulling off an artistic challenge that Charlie Chaplin would not have dared and Jerry Lewis chickened out of showing, it presented a sensitive Dramedy about The Holocaust.
-The film came home with three Academy Awards, including Best Actor for Benigni, and numerous other awards.
+Benigni is most famous internationally for directing, writing and starring in the 1997 comedy-drama film Life Is Beautiful.
+The film presented a sensitive dramedy about The Holocaust, an artistic challenge that Charlie Chaplin would not have dared and Jerry Lewis chickened out of showing.

-Unfortunately, Benigni would later squander his artist reputation and Auteur License in 2002 with his pet project Pinocchio, with himself in the title role, becoming a critically derided Box Office Bomb, followed by another bomb, The Tiger and the Snow.
-His directorial career still hasn't recovered since.
-Ironically, he would appear in a much better received production based off the story in 2019, in a role most have said he should have played in his own film, that of Geppetto.
+Unfortunately, Benigni would later squander his artistic reputation and Auteur License in 2002 with his pet project Pinocchio, which featured himself in the title role.
+The film became a critically derided Box Office Bomb, and after it being followed by another bomb, The Tiger and the Snow, his directorial career still hasn't recovered since.
+Ironically, he would appear in a much better received 2019 production of the story as Geppetto — a role most said he should have played in his own film.

 Benigni has also written and performed the stand-up comedy show Tutto Dante, inspired by Dante Alighieri's The Divine Comedy and the Tuscany tradition of improvisatory poetry, with much success in his native country.

 - Berlinguer, I Love You (1977, also wrote) as Mario (debut film as actor and screenwriter)

 - Tu mi turbi (1983, also wrote and directed) as Benigno (directorial debut)

 - Non ci resta che piangere (1984, also wrote and directed) as Saverio

 - The Little Devil (1988, also wrote and directed) as Giuditta, a playful and immature demon who annoys a priest played by Walter Matthau